quotationtool/quotationtool.editorial/src/quotationtool/editorial/README.txt

 >>> stat1 = EditorialStatus()
 >>> stat1.status = 'revised'
 >>> stat1.comment = u"1 Dollar, this it is OK"

+Revisor and date of revision are set automatically.
+Revisor is set from participants in the interaction (see zope.security).
+So if there is no one in the interaction revisor will be an empty tuple.

->>> stat1.revisor = u"Lucky Luke"
+>>> stat1.revisor
+()
+>>> import datetime
+>>> isinstance(stat1.date, datetime.datetime)
+True

-The revision is stored on the history which is choose the name with a
+The revision is stored on the history which is a container that chooses the name with a namechooser:
-namechooser:

 >>> from zope.container.interfaces import INameChooser
 >>> name = INameChooser(IEditorialHistory(foo)).chooseName(None, stat1)